 - Action items #1, #2 and #3 are the top three priorities of this committee. - 1.
-The Association requests \$20,000,000 in recurring appropriations for program grants and Division positions to continue the StRAP to support the implementation of projects that protect and restore the integrity of NC's drainage infrastructure.
-2023 - 2.
-The Association encourages and requests the State of North Carolina, in conjunction with US EPA, to establish and enforce water quality standards on the discharge of perfluoroalkyl substances (PFAS), to protect the environment and public health.
-2020 - 3.
+The Association requests \$20,000,000 in recurring appropriations for program grants and Division positions to continue the StRAP to support the implementation of projects that protect and restore the integrity of NC's drainage and PL-566 structures, infrastructure, and/or NC Watersheds.
+2024 - 2.
+The Association also requests additional funding for StRAP to be used as needed to fund additional activities associated with Disaster Recovery.
+2025 - 3.
+The Association encourages and requests the State of North Carolina, in conjunction with US EPA, to establish and enforce reasonable water quality standards on the discharge of perfluoroalkyl substances (PFAS), to protect the environment and public health.
+2024 - 4.
 The Association urges Districts to become active participants and leaders for local nonpoint source planning and implementation activities using a watershed approach.
 Individual Districts are encouraged to consider multiple programs and funding sources (such as 319, Environmental Quality Incentive Program, CREP, NC Land and Water Fund, Federal Agricultural Conservation Easement Program Wetland Reserve Easements, Division of Mitigation Services, Community Conservation Assistance Program, etc.) when addressing water quality issues.
-2017 - 4.
+2017 - 5.
 The Association President, Water Resources Committee chair, NRCS State Conservationist and the Directors for Energy, Minerals and Land Resources, Water Resources, and Soil and Water Conservation are encouraged to meet and begin efforts to develop a comprehensive long-range strategy to address the restoration, maintenance and safety concerns associated with PL-566 Small Watershed Program structures in North Carolina.
-2014 - 5.
+2014 - 6.
 Encourage Associations with agricultural interests to continue seeking resolutions and actions from their organizations in support of revising and strengthening the NRCS policy for the Emergency Watershed Protection (EWP) Program for use with removal of storm-related stream debris affecting agricultural land.
-2022

-- 6. The Water Resources Committee authorizes the Chair to form a subcommittee to comment on active Interbasin Transfer proposals during public comment on an as needed basis.
-2011 - 7.
+2022 - 7.
+The Water Resources Committee authorizes the Chair to form a subcommittee to comment on active Interbasin Transfer proposals during public comment on an as needed basis.
+2011 - 8.
 The Association will request that NACD work with the US Congress to reclassify current language on jurisdiction, provide alternative language for implementation of conservation practices when owners/producers are working with a District and/or USDA/NRCS.
 Or, alternatively develop an MOU with the US Army Corps of Engineers for BMPs that are allowable without an investigation or permit.
-2023
+2023 - 9.
+The Association will work with the NC Department of Insurance, through the NC State Fire Marshal, to correct the USDA-NRCS agency name and include "Soil and Water Conservation District" on the Water Point Certification Form.
+The Association will work with the conservation partners to develop a training and certification process for employees seeking the knowledge, skills, and abilities to conduct Water Point surveys.
+2024 - 10.
+The Association requests that the Strategic Plan for Protecting Agricultural Water Resources in North Carolina as directed in Session Law 2010-149, be updated to reflect current needs and that funding the plan be provided by the NC General Assembly.
+2025